The course is renowned for its natural charm and strategies created by its superbly crafted greens and bunkers.

 142m Men / 113m Women

 Signature hole at Kingston Heath.
-It is uphill to a green that is protected in front and to the right by extremely steep bunkers.
-An eight iron is your best bet.
+It is uphill to a green that is protected in front and to the right by deep and extremely steep bunkers.
 The middle of the green is the only place for the ball on this hole.
 There is a slope from back to front so be gentle if you land above the hole.

 9th hole – Par 4